 One.
-This plant-based nutrition knowledge has been around A LONG time.
-The docs I mentioned who’ve been scratching at this subject have found guidance in studies done decades and more prior, among those works the Walter Kempner, MD Diabetes Rice Diet/Diabetes Study which started at Duke University in 1939.
+This plant-based nutrition knowledge has been around for a long time.
+The docs I mentioned who’ve been scratching at this subject have found guidance in studies done decades prior, among those works the Walter Kempner, MD Diabetes Rice Diet/Diabetes Study which started at Duke University in 1939.

 #3 Dietitians/Nutritionists are getting on board.
 To use a professional phrase, YAHOO!
 In 2016 the Academy of Dietetics and Nutrition released a position paper describing their position on plant-based diets.
 It’s pretty bold.
 Here, from the abstract: “appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits for the prevention and treatment of certain diseases.
 These diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and for athletes.
 Plant-based diets are more environmentally sustainable than diets rich in animal products because they use fewer natural resources and are associated with much less environmental damage.
 Vegetarians and vegans are at reduced risk of certain health conditions, including ischemic heart disease, type 2 diabetes, hypertension, certain types of cancer, and obesity.
 Low intake of saturated fat and high intakes of vegetables, fruits, whole grains, legumes, soy products, nuts, and seeds (all rich in fiber and phytochemicals) are characteristics of vegetarian and vegan diets that produce lower total and low-density lipoprotein cholesterol levels and better serum glucose control.
 These factors contribute to reduction of chronic disease.”

 Four.
 Be wise: Your medical provider may be outsourcing diet information by way of material from a related health association such as diabetes, heart, or cancer.
 Two warnings and a kudos.
 One, some groups assume people won’t fully embrace a healthful diet, so they don’t suggest it as optimal.
 Two, associations have been heavily sponsored by animal food producers, therefore have included this bias in their materials content.
 Now the kudos, many of these organizations are bringing their diet recommendations closer to evidence-based optimal diet.
-Still, and even as progress is made, lots of outdated health association materials are still circulating in clinics and offices across the country.
+Still, and even as progress is made, lots of outdated health association materials are currently circulating in clinics and offices across the country.